Tantus Ringo review: huge butt plug used vaginally

 If you’re already comfortable with vaginal penetration, you might not need a slow, tapered entry.
-A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d actually prefer that the entry is a little more blunt.
+A bulbous tip is easy for me to take and less likely to poke my cervix, so I’d prefer that the entry is a little blunter.

 As well, bulbous shapes in a rigid material like steel are especially conducive to intense G-spot stimulation, should I thrust the toy.